Anesthesiology Residents: EBM Review and Practice

 Select the appropriate resource(s) and conduct a search

 Appraise the evidence for its relevance, reliability, validity, and applicability

 Integrate the evidence with clinical expertise, patient preferences, and apply it to practice

 Did the evidence help the patient?
 Does the process need to be changed or updated?

 Where to start: Background information

-Some clinical questions, particularly in the early years of building clincial expertise during residency, can be answered or informed by using textbooks and other synthesized resources.
-These resources provide a quick way to determine what is known about a topic at a specific point in time.
-As pointed out in the quotes above, standard practices can change over time in response to new research so it is very important to stay current with the research in your field and to search journal databases for topics that are undergoing re-evaluation.
+Some clinical questions can be answered or informed by using textbooks and other synthesized resources.
+These resources provide a quick way to determine what is known about a topic at a specific point in time, but they may not be as current as journal articles.

 Sources for background information: